Yellow Fever: guidance, data and analysis

 Prevention and advice for travellers

-Yellow fever is rare in travellers, but between 1996 and 2016 6 fatal cases have been recorded in European and US travellers.
-All the fatal cases were in unvaccinated travellers.
+Yellow fever is rare in travellers.
+Between 1996 and 2017, 8 cases, of which 7 were fatal, have been recorded in (non-UK) European and US travellers.
+All cases were in unvaccinated travellers.

 The yellow fever vaccine is very effective and safe, although there have been a few reports of rare adverse events associated with its use.
-It is considered to provide lifelong immunity in most travellers.
-Yellow fever vaccine is an entry requirement for some countries under the International Health Regulations (2005), it will also be recommended for those travelling to endemic areas even if there is no entry requirement.
+One dose is considered to provide lifelong immunity in most travellers.
+Possession of an International Certificate of Vaccination or Prophylaxis (ICVP) for yellow fever vaccine is an entry requirement for some countries under the International Health Regulations (2005); yellow fever vaccine will also be recommended for those travelling to areas with a risk of disease transmission even if there is no certificate requirement.
 Further information is available on the National Travel Health Network and Centre (NaTHNaC) country pages including details of your nearest yellow fever vaccination centre.

 Changes to yellow fever vaccination certificates

-On 11 July 2016, changes were made to the International Health Regulations (IHR, 2005) regarding the validity of the International Certificate of Vaccination or Prophylaxis (ICVP) for yellow fever vaccine.
+On 11 July 2016, changes were made to the IHR (2005) regarding the validity of the ICVP for yellow fever vaccine.
 The period of validity of the ICVP has changed from 10 years to the duration of the life of the person vaccinated.
+Certificates issued before 11 July 2016 are considered to be valid for life and should not be amended in any way.
 Further details are available from the NaTHNaC.